Everyone wants their career to take off at some point.

 Step 3: Get Proper Training

-The reason you have to be so sure that this is the career path you want is because it isn’t exactly cheap to receive the training necessary to become a commercial airline pilot.
+The reason you have to be so sure that this is the career path you want is that it isn’t exactly cheap to receive the training necessary to become a commercial airline pilot.
 Because training can be such a significant investment, you want to be sure you are getting the most out of it by choosing the proper courses.
 You will either need to earn an FAA ATP (Airline Transport Pilot License) or MPL (Multi-Crew Pilot License), which will cost thousands of dollars and take upwards of a year or longer.
 At Alliance Aviation, we offer the best ATP-CTP training program which can help you prepare for and earn your certification.

 Step 4: Certification

-After you complete your training and earn your ATP certification, the next thing you will need to do is earn and FAA Type Rating and your actual license.
+After you complete your training and earn your ATP certification, the next thing you will need to do is earn an FAA Type Rating and your actual license.
 This requires hours upon hours upon hours, at least 1,500 for the main license, of more training.
 But should you complete this process, it will all be worth it.
 Alliance Aviation offers a variety of type rating courses for international pilots looking to become a commercial airline pilot.
 Contact us today to learn more and start a career that you will love!